 Where is FinTech happening?

-With London’s dominant position in global finance it was always going to be a likely contender to lead the way in fintech too.
+There is an absolutely thriving FinTech start-up culture in London, bursting at the seams with innovation.
+With London’s dominant position in global finance, it was always going to be a likely contender to lead the way as a major FinTech innovation hub.
 And that is exactly what has happened – in Europe at least.
-In 2013 for instance, the UK and Ireland accounted for more than half (53%) of all Europe’s fintech deals and over two thirds (69%) of the FinTech funding.
-Globally though, America and in particular Silicon Valley lead the way.
+Globally, America and in particular Silicon Valley lead the way.

-The FinTech Innovation Lab London is an accelerator programme offering 12 weeks of mentorship to FinTech companies with IT execs from 15 of the world’s largest banks. $33 million in funding has been raised to date and alumni companies have created over 50 proofs of concepts for banks, and some notable successes include UTrade Solutions, FinGenius and Logical Glue.
+The FinTech Innovation Lab London is a FinTech accelerator programme offering 12 weeks of mentorship to FinTech companies with IT executives from many of the world’s largest banks.
+Tens of millions of dollars in funding has been raised to date and alumni companies have created dozens of proofs of concepts for banks.
+Some notable successes include UTrade Solutions, FinGenius and Logical Glue.

 FinTech for the back office